-Red stares at the numbers in his bank account and tries to really internalize what it means to have nearly three million dollars of personal wealth.
+Red watches the numbers in his bank account tick up every few refreshes and tries to really internalize what it means to have over six million dollars of personal wealth.

 “So which pokemon is it this time?” the man asked as he filled out the paperwork, clearly joking but also clearly eager for some hint.

 “What makes you think it’s a pokemon?”
 Red responded with a smile, and made sure to highlight that part of his request in his future applications.

 By the end of it all he had nearly a million dollars in loans, which felt surreal on its own, and somewhat panic inducing.
 He had to keep reminding himself that this wasn’t a scheme that might or might not work; the price of abra and natu and male meowstic would go up, the only question would be how much.
 Even if he could only resell them at double the price he got them, even if he could only sell one per month, that would more than cover the interest, and those were some pessimistic estimates indeed.

 So he borrowed more money, from Bill and Professor Oak and Dr. Madi and his mom and Leaf (whom he offered much higher returns to, as apology for not being able to let her in on the secret), and then asked Leaf if she’d agree to take out loans that he’d cover, which she did.

 By the end of that round of funding he managed to have nearly three million dollars, and the issue he faced was one of supply.
 Buying up the entire market would have been hard even if he wasn’t competing with Blue and Satori, but they made a game of it to keep things from getting too cutthroat.